This post contains affiliate links and generates income via ads

 - Blue Power Treatment is kind of an old school remedy for ear infections that is messy to use, but very effective and cheap to make.
 I also like it because it’s comprised of just three safe ingredients: alcohol, boric acid and gentian violet.
 Gentian Violet is an anti-fungal and is used for babies with thrush (fungal infection in the mouth) so is pretty safe!
 Boric acid and alcohol help keep things dry.
 You can also try boric acid and vinegar, or even a 50/50 water/vinegar solution.
 The acidic pH in the ear from vinegar should help with minor ear infections.

 - Diatomaceous Earth is pretty cool.
 It looks like flour, and it kills bugs.
 Fleas, bed bugs, anything with an exoskeleton just dries up and dies upon application.
-The best part is that DE is safe for people and dogs.
-And guess what?
-If you eat grains, you’ve eaten it.
-DE is known to be effective and safe and is used in grain storage as an insecticide.
+The best part is that DE is known to be effective and safe.
 Simply sprinkle food grade DE on your rugs, your dog beds and anywhere else you may have fleas, including ON your dog, just don’t breathe the stuff in!

 - You really don’t get to say you’re a true Weim owner until your Weim has experienced a skunking.
 You probably already have baking soda, peroxide and dish soap on hand.
 These three ingredients just need to be mixed together to bathe your dog.